-To help the reader interpret the results to follow, it is useful to review the features of the model that serve to identify the various economic effects to be reflected in the different applications of the model to be considered.
-Although the model includes the aforementioned features of imperfect competition in the New Trade Theory, it remains the case that markets respond to trade liberalization in much the same way that they would with perfect competition.
+To help the reader interpret the modeling results, it is useful to review the features of the model that serve to identify the various economic effects to be reflected in the different applications of the model.
+Although the model includes the aforementioned features of imperfect competition, it remains the case that markets respond to trade liberalization in much the same way that they would with perfect competition.
 That is, when tariffs or other trade barriers are reduced in a sector, domestic buyers (both final and intermediate) substitute toward imports and the domestic competing industry contracts production while foreign exporters expand.
 Thus, in the case of multilateral liberalization that reduces tariffs and other trade barriers simultaneously in most sectors and countries, each country's industries share in both of these effects, expanding or contracting depending primarily on whether their protection is reduced more or less than in other sectors and countries.

 Worldwide, these changes cause increased international demand for all sectors.
-World prices increase most for those sectors where trade barriers fall the most.3 This in turn causes changes in countries' terms of trade that can be positive or negative.
+World prices increase most for those sectors where trade barriers fall the most.4 This in turn causes changes in countries' terms of trade that can be positive or negative.
 Those countries that are net exporters of goods with the greatest degree of liberalization will experience increases in their terms of trade, as the world prices of their exports rise relative to their imports.
 The reverse occurs for net exporters in industries where liberalization is slight - perhaps because it may already have taken place in previous trade rounds.

-3 The U.S. dollar is the numeraire in the model, and there is a rest-of-world against which all other prices can rise.
+4 The price of agricultural products supplied by the rest of the world is taken as the numeraire in the model, and there is a rest-of-world against which all other prices can rise.

-The effects on the welfare of countries arise from a mixture of these terms-of-trade effects, together with the standard efficiency gains from trade and also from additional benefits due to elements of the New Trade Theory.
+The effects on the welfare of countries arise from a mixture of these terms-of-trade effects, together with the standard efficiency gains from trade and also from additional benefits due to the realization of economies of scale.
 Thus, we expect on average that the world will gain from multilateral liberalization, as resources are reallocated to those sectors in each country where there is a comparative advantage.
-In the absence of terms-of-trade effects, these efficiency gains should raise national welfare measured by the equivalent variation for every country,4 although some factor owners within a country may lose, as will be noted below.
+In the absence of terms-of-trade effects, these efficiency gains should raise national welfare measured by the equivalent variation for every country,5 although some factor owners within a country may lose, as will be noted below.
 However, it is possible for a particular country whose net imports are concentrated in sectors with the greatest liberalization to lose overall, if the worsening of its terms of trade swamps these efficiency gains.

-On the other hand, although the New Trade Theory is perhaps best known for introducing new reasons why countries may lose from trade, in fact its greatest contribution is to expand the list of reasons for gains from trade.
-It is these that are the dominant contribution of the New Trade Theory in our model.
-That is, trade liberalization permits all countries to expand their export sectors at the same time that all sectors compete more closely with a larger number of competing varieties from abroad.
+On the other hand, although trade with imperfect competition is perhaps best known for introducing reasons why countries may lose from trade, actually its greatest contribution is to expand the list of reasons for gains from trade.
+Thus, in the Michigan Model, trade liberalization permits all countries to expand their export sectors at the same time that all sectors compete more closely with a larger number of competing varieties from abroad.
 As a result, countries as a whole gain from lower costs due to increasing returns to scale, lower monopoly distortions due to greater competition, and reduced costs and/or increased utility due to greater product variety.
-All of these effects make it more likely that countries will gain from liberalization in ways that are shared across the entire population.5
+All of these effects make it more likely that countries will gain from liberalization in ways that are shared across the entire population.6